Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Supplementary Material

 \subsubsection{WIBL simulations}

-To determine a suitable number of grid points for the WIBL simulations in 2D and 3D, I define three grids with 100, 200 and 500 points, and I computed the error in terms of liquid film thickness and free-surface temperature against the case with 500 points at different time instants.
+To determine a suitable number of grid points for the WIBL simulations in 2D and 3D, I define three grids with 100, 200, and 500 points and compute the errors in liquid film thickness and free-surface temperature relative to the 500-point case at different time instants.
 The error function read:

 Figure~\ref{fig:error_mesh_WIBL_2D} shows the evolution of the error defined in~\eqref{eq:error_mesh_WIBL}, expressed as a percentage, for (a) the liquid film thickness and (b) the free-surface temperature, for simulations using $N=100$ (red continuous line with squares) and $N=200$ (dashed line with triangles) grid points.
 In both cases, the relative error remains below 1\% when compared with the reference solution obtained using 500 grid points.